jeffersonfparil/Lolium_rigidum_genome_assembly_and_annotation/comparative_genomics.md

 rm ${MERGED_ORTHOGROUPS}-hhmer_gene_family_hits-*

 ### Check if all orthogroups have been classified to at least 1 gene family,
-### if not then append the unclassified orthogroup names at the end of the file with 'UNCLASSIFIED' gene family
+### if not then append the unclassified orthogroup names at the end of the file with 'UNCLASSIFIED' gene family.

+### Next, add family name and GO terms to each PatherHMM gene family.

 ```